Greenlandic Norse: Runic evidence

 The Kingittorsuaq Runestone has one of the longest Norse inscriptions found in Greenland.
 It was discovered near Upernavik, far north of the Norse settlements.
 It was presumably carved by Norse explorers.
 Like most Greenlandic inscriptions, it is traditionally dated to c.
 1300.
 However, Marie Stoklund has called for reconsideration of the dating of the Greenlandic material and points out that some of the parallels to the Kingittorsuaq inscription elsewhere in the Nordic world have been dated to c.
 1200.

+The first line is the transcription verbatim; the second line is the normalized Old Norse version.
+A caret (^) indicates a bind rune; for example a^r indicates that ᛆᚱ is written as a single glyph.
+A tilde (~) indicates an unspecified punctuation mark.

 The patronymic Tortarson (standardized Old Norse: Þórðarson) shows the change from þ to t while the word hloþu (Old Icelandic hlóðu, Old Norwegian lóðu) shows the retention of initial hl.

 Manuscript evidence

 A document written at Garðar in Greenland in 1409 is preserved in an Icelandic transcription from 1625.
 The transcription was attested by bishop Oddur Einarsson and is considered reliable.
 The document is a marriage certificate issued by two priests based in Greenland, attesting the banns of marriage for two Icelanders who had been blown off course to Greenland, Þorsteinn Ólafsson and Sigríður Björnsdóttir.
 The language of the document is clearly not Icelandic and cannot without reservation be classified as Norwegian.
 It may have been produced by Norwegian-educated clergy who had been influenced by Greenlandic.
 The document contains orthographic traits which are consistent with the runic linguistic evidence.
 This includes the prepositional form þil for the older til which demonstrates the merger of initial 'þ' and 't'.

 It is possible that some other texts preserved in Icelandic manuscripts might be of Greenlandic origins.
 In particular, the poem Atlamál is referred to as Greenlandic (Atlamál in grœnlenzku) in the Codex Regius.
 Many scholars have understood the reference to mean that the poem was composed by a Greenlander and various elements of the poem's text have been taken to support Greenlandic provenance.
 Ursula Dronke commented that "There is a rawness about the language ... that could reflect the conditions of an isolated society distant from the courts of kings and such refinements of manners and speech as were associated with them."

 Finnur Jónsson argued that not only was Atlamál composed in Greenland, some other preserved Eddic poems were as well.
 He adduced various stylistic arguments in favor of Greenlandic provenance for Helgakviða Hundingsbana I, Oddrúnargrátr, Guðrúnarhvöt, Sigurðarkviða in skamma and, more speculatively, Helreið Brynhildar.
 One linguistic trait which Finnur regarded as specifically Greenlandic was initial 'hn' in the word Hniflungr, found in Atlamál, Helgakviða Hundingsbana I and Guðrúnarhvöt.
 The word is otherwise preserved as Niflungr in Icelandic sources.
 Modern scholarship is doubtful of using Atlamál as a source on the Greenlandic language since its Greenlandic origin is not certain, it is difficult to date, and the preserved text reflects Icelandic scribal conventions.